mlataza/1brc-cpp/README.md

 # One Billion Row Challenge (C++ 17)
 Built using CMake.
 Developed in Ubuntu WSL2.
+Uses C++ 17 standard.

 The executables are built in the `build` folder.
 Run the executables within the `build` folder.